Agevkired/Cow-Game/README.md

 * SNES controller library
 * An older driver for Atmega.
 The Gameduino library is incompatable with the newer one.

-The SNES controller is currently set to pins 5, 6, and 7.
+The SNES controller is currently set to pins 5, 6, and 7(strobe, clock, data).
 The high-score is reseted when the Arduino is turned off.

 # Controls: